“Venetian splendour meets wild Montenegrin beauty at this pretty waterfront palazzo with alfresco restaurant”

 - Bicycles Available

 The 10 traditional rooms gaze out over the bay.
 Inside there are antique beds with embroidered throws, heavy wooden wardrobes and dressers, perhaps a painted landscape or gilded mirror.
-Bathrooms are a much more modern affair: sleek marble in soft beige or grey, fluffy white robes and towels, and pretty Etro toiletries.
-Deluxe, Junior and Family Suites have a shower over a bathtub, while all other rooms have a shower only.
+Bathrooms are a much more modern affair: sleekly designed in soft beige or grey, fluffy beige towels with gold embroidery, pretty L'Occitaine toiletries and bathrobes on request.
+Only two suites have bathtubs with a shower head (Family Suite Fortunata and Deluxe Suite Speranza); the rest have showers.

 The 2 Family Suites would work well for parents with 2 children, or a group of 4.
 Both have 2 bedrooms and a large bathroom, though no living area.
-Fortunata has 2 double bedrooms, so children would have to be happy bunking together, while Serpente is more flexible with a twin room (that could also be made up as a double) and a double bedroom overlooking the pool.
+Fortunata has 2 double bedrooms (one kingsize, one queensize), so children would have to be happy bunking together, while Serpente is more flexible with a twin room (that could also be made up as a double) and a double bedroom overlooking the pool.

 The Junior Suite is perfect for a honeymoon.
 A Baroque kingsize bed and exposed beams set a suitably dramatic tone, while rich creamy drapes lead to a glorious stone balcony.
 Original corbels are engraved with 3 Atlantes, who symbolically blow the rough winds away from the palazzo.
 The panoramas here are unrivalled so order room-service meals and hide away from the world.